drivet/website/content/posts/2020/pound-cake.md

 Sugar, by a weird coincidence, appears to have a similar density to butter.
 Half a pound of sugar, therefore, is also roughly one cup.

-Four, as you may have guessed, is less dense than either butter or sugar.
+Flour, as you may have guessed, is less dense than either butter or sugar.
 According to my measurements, one pound of all-purpose flour (measured by scooping it out of the bag and levelling it with a knife) is roughly three cups, so half a pound is roughly one and a half cups.